 Accidental Pregnancy and Why it Matters

-The United States has the highest rate of teen pregnancy in the developed world,1 and Texas is fifth highest in the 50 states.2 That’s not surprising, given that 25% of Texas school districts don’t teach sex education and almost 60% teach abstinence-only.3
+The United States has the highest rate of teen pregnancy in the developed world, and Texas is fifth highest in the 50 states, with the highest rate of repeat teen pregnancies!
+That’s not surprising, given that 25% of Texas school districts don’t teach sex education and almost 60% teach abstinence-only.

-The figure below shows the 2012 birth rates in the various states.4 As you can see, Texas sits right in the middle of a hot-bed of teen pregnancy and births, along with New Mexico, Mississippi, Arkansas, Louisiana, Oklahoma, Kentucky and West Virginia.
+The figure below shows the 2012 birth rates in teens by state.
+As you can see, Texas sits right in the middle of a hotbed of teen pregnancy and births, along with New Mexico, Mississippi, Arkansas, Louisiana, Oklahoma, Kentucky and West Virginia.

 It’s not just teens having accidental pregnancies either.
-In Texas, more than half of all pregnancies (54%) are accidental.6
+In Texas, more than half of all pregnancies (54%) are accidental.

 The situation has worsened recently in Texas counties that used to be served by Planned Parenthood.
-In 2011, Texas defunded Planned Parenthood, leaving many counties without any services.7 A new study reports that those counties had an increase in Medicaid-covered births in the 18 months following funding removal, whereas counties with services showed a decrease in Medicaid-covered births.8
+In 2011, Texas defunded Planned Parenthood, leaving many counties without any services.
+A new study reports that those counties had an increase in Medicaid-covered births in the 18 months following funding removal, whereas counties with services showed a decrease in Medicaid-covered births.

 Teenage pregnancy has social consequences.
 Compared with women who have babies later in life, teenagers who have babies are: